-Business Process Management Journal Vol. 24 No. 5, 2018 pp. 1091-1109 © Emerald Publishing Limited 1463-7154 DOI 10.1108/BPMJ-07-2017-0210 solutions, however, have been proposed in order to motivate companies to improve their agility and performance by using cross-functional teams or a dynamic capabilities approach (O'Reilly and Tushman, 2013).
+For decades, scholars have proposed theories to explain organizations' inability to make steady improvements to existing businesses, to adopt innovations, or to adapt to the changing environment (Raisch et al., 2009; Del Giudice and Della Peruta, 2016; Marzi et al., 2017).
+They have largely concluded that improvements or adaptations were not possible as the companies in question lacked agility (O'Reilly and Tushman, 2008).
+Numerous solutions, however, have been proposed in order to motivate companies to improve their agility and performance by using cross-functional teams or a dynamic capabilities approach (O'Reilly and Tushman, 2013).
 Based on the poor results achieved by companies which tried to improve their agility, O'Reilly and Tushman (2008) brought attention back to companies which successfully survived in the present competitive environment by separating their units into explorative and exploitative units.
 Such organizations have been identified by scholars as ambidextrous organizations - characterized by their decentralized structure, common culture and vision, and separated explorative and exploitative units (Tushman and O'Reilly, 1996).
-Scholars have subsequently sought to hypothesize the ways in which these organizations have managed to successfully strive in a constantly changing environment (O'Reilly and Tushman, 2008).
+Scholars have subsequently sought to hypothesise the ways in which these organizations have managed to successfully strive in a constantly changing environment (O'Reilly and Tushman, 2008).
 Ambidexterity, in fact, has been deemed related to both increases in organization agility and performance (Vrontis et al., 2017).
 Previous literature has moreover stressed out how ambidextrous organizations, which are characterized by higher degrees of agility, are more able to adapt to evolving situations (Lee et al., 2015; Bresciani et al., 2017).